 Where to Find the Capacitor for an Air Compressor Motor

 In the image below the red dot identifies the capacitor housing on a typical compressor motor.
 The capacitor sits inside the housing.
 Your compressor motor might just have the capacitor itself attached or adjacent to the motor rather than inside a housing as the one in the picture is.

 To help you better visualize one, here’s a capacitor from a Campbell Hausfeld air compressor motor.
-In the quest to find a replacement, know that compressor motor capacitors have two ratings.
+In the quest to find an air compressor capacitor replacement, know that compressor motor capacitors have two ratings:

 Another rating noted on the label will be the microfarad capacity.
 It may show as an MFD rating, MFD being the acronym for micro-farad.

 These are different ways that identify the microfarad rating of that capacitor.

 Wondering what starter capacitor my compressor motor needs?
 You need to get one that has the same microfarad rating as the existing capacitor, or, one that shows a microfarad range into which the existing capacitor range fits.

 Note: If your replacement capacitor is too low the air compressor will not start, if it’s too high then you are likely to cause electrical faults.